Monthly journals are updated weekly, as each InfluenceWP Weekly newsletter drops.

 - Magic Login Pro 2.7 (IWP Deal) brings friendly captcha integration, local font loading for better privacy, security hardening, and improved abuse protection for magic login emails.

-- WP Umbrella 2.22 (IWP Deal) brings a new broken link checking on demand and improvements such as removing the old backup process, preventing plugin and theme update process on failure, and an added debug log for update processes.
+- WP Umbrella 2.22 (IWP Deal) brings a new broken link checking on demand and improvements such as removing the old backup process, preventing the plugin and theme update process on failure, and an added debug log for update processes.

 Other WordPressers Not to Be Overlooked